Face Bronx Stalking Charges With An Experienced Attorney At Your Side

 It is important to note that stalking cases focus on the mindset of the parties.
 Was it reasonable for the alleged victim to fear for his/her safety because of what the accused did?
 Was there a legitimate purpose for the accused to interact with the alleged victim?

-That is why Jason A. Steinberger is the right choice to represent you if you are facing criminal stalking charges.
+That is why Jason A. Steinberger, a proven Bronx criminal lawyer, is the right choice to represent you if you are facing criminal stalking charges.
 He knows the best defenses for stalking charges and understands that stalking charges are sometimes borne out of misunderstandings or even malice.
 Talk to him today to better understand your options for action, and to get the best possible outcome for your case.
 Call his team today at (718) 585-2833 or fill out our short electronic contact form.